TimMct/web_app1/readMe.md

 ### implementation

 This app was made with the SpringBoot API and it basically persists data with Hibernate API.
 These data will be used for login of users.
-The User Interface is not yet finished.
-Till now I implemented the logic of adding a user or a picture in the database alongside with adding a friend to a user and letting a user like another's user pictures.
-There are classes of controller, of service and of repository for both User and Picture.
+The User Interface is made with JavaScript React API.
+I have implemented the login and signup of a user.
+If the user is logged in then he/she can add a picture on his/her account or see other users.
+The current user can add friends the user that he wants.
+If two users are friend then they can like each others photos.
+I made some get/post requests in the controllers that receive the parameters in their body (because it's safer to do so).
+After the parameters are received (for post methods), the services are called and after that depending on the request the repository classes will deal with the request.
+The services are used for checking and exception handleing and the repository classes acces the database using Hibernate.
+I made two main classes that describe the user and the picture.
+I also made a class for the LikeObserver which updates a string notification for the user if another user likes a picture of the first one.
+Also, I made some wrappers for the request-body parameters.
+These wrappers are made only of the fields needed for the requests.

-### diagram
+### diagram of domain model

 This diagram describes the relations between the main classes of this application.
-A user can have zero or any number of pictures, hence ther's a one-to-many relationship and also a picture has a owner so the relation is bilateral.
+A user can have zero or any number of pictures, hence there's a one-to-many relationship and also a picture has a owner so the relation is bilateral.
 A user can have zero or any number of friends and some friends can have the same user as their friend.
-Since a friend is basically another user, we have here a many-to-many relation for the same class (recusrion).
-A user must have a LikeObserver which sees if the user has been liked by another user.
+Since a friend is basically another user, we have here a many-to-many relation for the same class (recursion).
+A user must have a LikeObserver which sees if the user has a picture liked by another user.
 Then the LikeObserver creates a notification for the user (this will hang somewhere on the web page).
 Also, a picture must keep track of the users that liked it so this way, a user cannot like a picture multiple times.
 Hence, a picture has a list of users who liked that picture.

 <img src="new_diagram.png"
      alt="diag"